This is a beginning to intermediate course. After completing this course, the mental health professional will be able to:

 Instead, the focus of the remembrance process for the trauma survivor must be on coming to terms with what both is remembered and what cannot be recalled, and integration of those experiences into the client’s life narrative in an empowering manner.
 Courtois’s description of this is particularly felicitous, “Safe, self-reflective disclosure of traumatic memories and associated reactions in the form of progressively elaborated and coherent autobiographical narrative is the primary task of this phase.”
 (2009, p.
 93).

 Trauma is always a loss of some kind.
-The losses can range from apparently small and transient – a broken arm from a serious car accident that affects the person’s ability to do valued activities – or it can be profound and enduring – the realization that one was raised by adults who were malevolent and predatory, not caring.
+The losses can range from apparently small and transient – a broken arm from a serious car accident that affects the person’s ability to do valued activities – or it can be profound and enduring – the realization that one was raised by adults who were malevolent and predatory, rather than loving and caring.
 Grief for what was, and grief for what never was or could be, emerges as the coherent life narrative forms.

 The third stage of this overarching model of trauma treatment is about reconnection with self, body, social world, and meaning-making.
 A theme of this stage is of “radical acceptance,” (Linehan, 1993) the end of resistance of the reality of the trauma, and a commitment to move forward in life with this reality integrated into the life narrative.
 It is a stage in which post-traumatic growth (PTG) is most likely to be observed, as the survivor begins to make the experience of trauma less foreground to his life, and looks for the recipes for making lemonade out of the lemon of trauma.
-Herman refers to this component of the process as the development of a “survivor mission,” wherein the trauma survivor searches for ways to transform his experience in an empowering manner.
+Herman refers to this component of the process as the development of a “survivor mission,” wherein trauma survivors search for ways to transform their experiences in an empowering and meaning-making manner.

 In this stage, trauma survivors create active engagements with their interpersonal and relational worlds, and come to experience themselves as more empowered and fully alive.
 They may try out new activities, new kinds of relationships, or new vocations.
-Disappointment over highly idealized visions of what recovery from trauma will be like is not unusual at this juncture, requiring the development of acceptance for what life after trauma actually can be.
+Disappointment over highly idealized visions of what recovery from trauma will be like is not unusual at this juncture, requiring the development of acceptance for what life after trauma actually can be, and what healthy-enough, emotionally meaningful relationships can offer (Brown, 2015).
 This is a phase of the healing process in which connections to culture can become particularly valuable to the survivor.
 Therapy centers around assisting survivors to deepen their own systems of meaning-making, and to make intentional choices about how to craft an identity as a “thriver,” the person who has moved from surviving into a new identity of a person with an understood history of trauma.

 For some trauma survivors, this phase of treatment centers on how their old life is still available, yet transformed; this is a common theme for survivors of adult-onset trauma.
 For complex trauma survivors, this component of therapy may entail learning how to live in the life they have never had, one in which most aspects of daily existence work well enough, and safety is a norm rather than a fiction.
 The end of the tunnel can be full of surprises, and the goal of therapy at this point is to strengthen and deepen client’s capacities to blend with those surprises rather than struggle against them.